Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Stay up late under blue light

 …your mitochondria lose their rhythm.
-And when that happens, your autonomic nervous system and diaphragm loose their coordination—increasing your risk for apnea.
+And when that happens, the autonomic nervous system and diaphragm fall out of sync, raising your risk for sleep apnea.

 CPAP (Continuous Positive Airway Pressure) remains the gold-standard treatment for moderate to severe sleep apnea.
-It delivers a steady stream of pressurized air to keep the airway open during sleep.
+The machine delivers a steady stream of pressurized air to keep the airway open during sleep.

 Man sleeping on his side wearing a CPAP mask, illustrating the standard treatment for obstructive sleep apnea and raising questions about long-term effects and root cause resolution.